Palestinian right of armed resistance: Palestinian diplomatic activities

 The 1988 Palestinian Declaration of Independence (along the 1967 borders) also proclaimed "the right of peoples to resist foreign occupation" but also rejected "terror in all its forms, including state terror".
 Yasser Arafat later clarified that this was a reference to rejecting "anti-civilian terrorism".

-In 1989, one year after declaring independence, the Palestinian state ratified the Geneva Conventions, recognizing its obligations for warfare under International Humanitarian Law (e.g. not attacking civilians).
-In contrast, Israel has refused to apply the Geneva Conventions to occupied Palestinian territories.
+In 1989, one year after declaring independence, the Palestinian state ratified the Geneva Conventions, recognizing its obligations for warfare under International Humanitarian Law (e.g. not targeting civilians).
+Israel has also ratified the Geneva Conventions, but has consistently maintained that it is not de jure bound to apply the entirety of the Geneva Conventions to the occupied territories.
+It has, however, agreed to voluntarily abide by the de facto "humanitarian provisions" of the Conventions.

 In 2001, Hamas tried to persuade foreign ministers attending the Organization of the Islamic Conference (OIC) to issue a statement in support for its suicide bombings.
 In response, the Secretary General of the Arab League upheld the Palestinian right to resistance and self-defense against Israel's occupation, but also said that civilians must be protected.
 In 2005, Hamas renounced the use of suicide bombings against civilians.